Guilherme Samaia: BRDC British Formula 3

 In 2017, Samaia competed in the British F3 championship with Double R Racing.
 Samaia finished the season 13th with two podiums at Spa-Francorchamps and Snetterton.
-He finished behind current Williams F1 development driver and 2019 W Series champion Jamie Chadwick along with the 20 year old season champion Enaam Ahmed.
+He finished behind future Williams F1 development driver and 2019 W Series champion Jamie Chadwick along with the season champion Enaam Ahmed.

 Euroformula Open

 Samaia made his début in the Euroformula Open Championship in 2017 with Carlin at the fifth round in Silverstone where he finished 14th.
 Samaia would continue to race for the remaining races where he would finish the season in seventeenth with seven points behind fellow Brazilian Christian Hahn.

-In 2018 Samaia made the switch to the Italian team RP Motorsport.
+In 2018, Samaia made the switch to the Italian team RP Motorsport.
 His highest finish was his only podium when he finished third at the first race of the third round in Belgium.
-He ended the season 6th with 94 points.
+He ended the season sixth with 94 points.
 Teammate, fellow compatriot and 2020 Formula 2 competitor Felipe Drugovich won the championship with 405 points.

 For 2019, Samaia switched to Spanish outfit Teo Martín Motorsport where he would race in the first four rounds.
-He achieved one podium at Le Castellet in the second race of the season which helped him to a sixteenth-place finish.
+He achieved one podium at Le Castellet in the second race of the season, which helped him to a sixteenth-place finish.